prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 	-- Messages start with SOH.

 	if SopFields.SOH:value(buffer) ~= SopFields.SOH.fixedValue then
-		helper:trace('Frame: ' .. pinfo.number .. ' No SOH.')
+		helper:warn('No SOH.')
 		return 0
 	end

 	-- Return missing message length in the case when the header is split -- between packets.
 	if buffer:len() <= minBufferLen then
 		return -DESEGMENT_ONE_MORE_SEGMENT
 	end